 I cannot forget the first year we homeschooled my now-grown daughter.
-It was preschool I took the Sonlight PreK Core, which had no schedule at the time, and created my own schedule to read the stories grouped in weekly themes.
-I poured over books about homeschooling and materials for homeschooling, and bought everything we could afford to make preschool fabulous.
+It was preschool.
+I took the Sonlight PreK Core, which had no schedule at the time, and created my own schedule to read the stories grouped in weekly themes.
+I poured over books about homeschooling and materials for homeschooling and bought everything we could afford to make preschool fabulous.

 We marked off our schoolwork off of the schedule every single day and rarely missed a day.
 We took fabulous field trips.
 In short, I was on fire and that first year was fantastic.
-Even the next few years as I added another baby and started preschooling my middle child, we kept going strong and added more fabulous to the fabulous.
+Even in the next few years as I added another baby and started preschooling my middle child, we kept going strong and added more fabulous to the fabulous.

 But somewhere along the way, as I added three more babies and managed my growing health issues and household duties, I lost track of that fire.
 These days – I KNOW I’m not the perfect homeschool mom.
 I sometimes get down in the dumps thinking of all the opportunities I missed with my twins because of overwhelming health issues and stress.
 But then again, I hear reports about the value of play and think to myself, the twins have got this play business down!
 I’ve learned that I do not have to be perfect.

 Homeschooling is full of stress, tears, and beautiful moments.
 Its a marathon, not a sprint.
 I found out pretty quickly that I am not the perfect homeschool mom that I set out to be in the beginning.
 In fact, I cannot be that perfect homeschool mama!
 If you find yourself getting down in the dumps about not achieving homeschool perfection here is some encouragement for you.
 Life is messy.

 Know you’re not the only imperfect homeschool mom.